anartovich/streams-open-docs/content/en/docs/topics-api.md

 description: The Streams Topics API provides programmatic access to efficiently manage pub/sub topics.
 ---

-## DevOps integration

-Streams supports your DevOps processes by providing an API for you to automate your configuration and deployments.
-Streams Topics API enables you to fully manage every aspects of Streams topics.

-### What is DevOps?

-DevOps can be defined as a combination of people, processes, and technology that increases your organization's ability to quickly deliver quality services to your customers.

-* **People**: Developers, operations, product owners, testers, infrastructure engineers, and so on, all work together collaboratively as a team to build and deliver the service.
-* **Process**: Continuous improvement of the process to deliver a quality service is key.
-* **Technology**: Tools that automate the manual processes and integrate with other tools to make it easier and faster to develop, package, test, release, and deploy the service.

-### Streams DevOps approach

-Taking a DevOps approach to Event-Driven API management with Streams enables you to streamline the delivery of updates or new capabilities in your services to your customers and partners.

-Streams is a CI/CD native solution that you can easily snap in to your existing DevOps pipeline.
-Simplify and customize how you manage Event-Driven APIs across your organization by using the Streams Topics API to manage every aspects of your topics.

 ## Streams Topics API Overview

 Our API is organized around REST and has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.